pbaylis/pbaylis.github.io/_posts/2016-05-18-prism-leads.md

 > Because we have a grace period of +/- 4 hours around our 1200 UTC day definition, most morning observers are included in the current day.
 Therefore, it is likely that most tmin data will represent the morning of the date in the data.
 The date is taken from the ending day of the 12-12UTC period.

 This is encouraging!
 Because 12UTC is 4am PST (close to when tmin usually occurs), a strict adherence to the PRISM day would result in some minimum temperatures being included in the current day, and some in the previous day.
-However, it seems that PRISM usually tries to be consistent and count these in the current day (*i.e.*, the point labeled "04 tmin" above would be reported in the 2007-01-03 PRISM data).
+However, it seems that PRISM usually tries to be consistent and count these in the current day (i.e., the point labeled "04 tmin" above would be reported in the 2007-01-03 PRISM data).
 In response to Kendon's question that asked if the PRISM tmax observation referred to the previous calendar day, Chris said:

 > In most cases, yes, but there will be situations where the tmax occurs after midnight, such as during warm air advection.
 This occurs most often in winter, when solar radiation is low and air mass changes have more effect on temperature.